Brazil

 2001-3 inflation targets overshot by large margin, and inflation expectations go outside target range loosely structured discretion LSD

-Download the complete set of advanced and emerging economy details or the Latin America country details.
+Download the complete set of emerging country details or the Latin America and Caribbean details.